-Notwithstanding any other road construction requirements promulgated by the Town of Stillwater, the size of roads built within cluster and conservation subdivisions may be reduced at the discretion of the Planning Board and with approval of the Superintendent of Highways and in consultation with the Arvin Hart Fire Company.
+Notwithstanding any other road construction requirements promulgated by the Town of Stillwater, the highway design standards within cluster and conservation subdivisions may be modified at the discretion of the Planning Board and with approval of the Superintendent of Highways and in consultation with the Arvin Hart Fire Company.

-§ 210-159.
-Permanent open space.
+§ 210-159.Permanent open space.